cvc5/ethos/user_manual.md

 ```

 This syntax specifies that the number of premises that are provided to this rule are arbitrary.
-When applying this rule, the formulas proven to this rule (say `F1 ...
+When applying this rule, the formulas previously proven and given to this rule (say `F1 ...
 Fn`) will be collected and constructed as a single formula via the provided operator (`and`), and subsequently matched against the premise pattern `F`.
 In particular, in this case `F` is bound to `(and F1 ...
 Fn)`.
 The conclusion of the rule returns `F` itself.